-- 15. TAG is developing an updated communications and engagement plan for this year, ahead of planned Strategy consultation in August. - 16.
-Key objectives include effective engagement with tangata whenua, coastal and inland ratepayers, Councils (senior staff and Councillors) and other key stakeholders.
+- 19. TAG is in the process of developing an updated communications and engagement plan. - 20.
+Key objectives include effective engagement with tangata whenua, coastal and inland ratepayers, councils (senior staff and councillors) and other key stakeholders.
 Early work in the development of the updated communications and engagement plan will include an updated stakeholder mapping exercise.